mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 ```

 **52. Library:** Labelled door.
 The library is actually a storage area for
-    the data needed by the executives of Pavabid’s government.
+    the data needed by the executives of Pavabid's government.
 It
     contains a desk for the librarian Datapriest, a half-dozen microfilm
     viewers and many storage shelves.
 A person trying to find specific
-    types of microfile reels would first have to figure out the library’s
+    types of microfile reels would first have to figure out the library's
     numerical filing system.
 This information is contained in the film
-    reader on the librarian’s desk.
+    reader on the librarian's desk.
 Sensitive materials are listed with
-    the notation ‘Special Section’.
+    the notation 'Special Section'.
-**53. Special Section:** Door labelled ‘Authorised Personnel Only’.
+**53. Special Section:** Door labelled 'Authorised Personnel Only'.
 The
     door lock has an alarm attached to it.
 Normally, a separate code
     must be punched in first to bypass the alarm before the lock can
     be opened.
 A person tampering with the lock will notice the alarm
     circuit only if he is looking for one, on a Difficult (10+) Recon check.
     If the alarm is tripped, the bridge will be alerted and a loud bell will
     start ringing in the library.
-**54. Womens’ Washroom:** Labelled door.
+**54. Womens' Washroom:** Labelled door.
 The hatch in the ceiling
-    outside this room is labelled ‘Maintenance or Emergency Only’.
+    outside this room is labelled 'Maintenance or Emergency Only'.

 DECK 3
 This deck is furnished much more luxuriously than the other decks and